 Great question!
 Hopefully you’ve already narrowed down your college list based on academic fit, but if you’re still trying to decide what area of study you want to pursue, now is a really important time to compare your interests with the academic programs and educational philosophy of the colleges to which you’ve been admitted.

-Sterling College, for example, is completely focused on a mission of environmental stewardship, and our academic program is designed to support this mission.
+Sterling College, for example, is completely focused on a mission of ecological thinking and action, and our academic program is designed to support this mission.
 Our majors are Ecology, Environmental Humanities, Outdoor Education, Sustainable Agriculture, and Sustainable Food Systems.
 Classes are highly experiential and quite small, and students are expected to play an active role in co-creating their course of study.

-We’re a great fit for some students, but certainly not for everyone, so if you’re leaning away from focusing on environmental stewardship and prefer lectures to fieldwork, you should probably look elsewhere.
+We’re a great fit for some students, but certainly not for everyone, so if you’re leaning away from focusing on ecological thinking and action and prefer lectures to fieldwork, you should probably look elsewhere.

-Sterling could be a great fit for you if you are looking for a great depth of engagement with the multiplicity of ways humans relate to the natural world, if you thrive in small classes and close-knit communities, and if the work you seek to do in the world is ultimately interdisciplinary, hands-on, visionary environmental stewardship.
+Sterling could be a great fit for you if you are looking for a great depth of engagement with the multiplicity of ways humans relate to the natural world, if you thrive in small classes and close-knit communities, and if the work you seek to do in the world is ultimately interdisciplinary, hands-on, visionary ecological thinking and action.